Types and Examples of NoSQL Databases

 What is NoSQL?

 When people use the term “NoSQL database”, they typically use it to refer to any non-relational database.
 Some say the term “NoSQL” stands for “non SQL” while others say it stands for “not only SQL.”
 Either way, most agree that NoSQL databases are databases that store data in a format other than relational tables.
+If you want to find out more about NoSQL databases, our programming experts are always eager to share their knowledge with you.

 The popularity of NoSQL has been driven by the following reasons: